steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/conflicts.md

 These behaviors, namely recording conflicts and automatic rebasing, form the behaviors necessary for a very cool `jj` workflow, and that's stacking pull requests.
-Before we talk about that though, we have to talk about how to use `jj` with GitHub in the first place!
+We'll get to it in the "More advanced workflows" section.
+Before we can talk about that though, we have to talk about how to use `jj` with GitHub in the first place!
 Let's go over that next.